A Journey to OSCEA personal OSCE experience

 by the devil," and the "hardest thing ever tried."

 With that in place, I decided to start with the lower points tasks.
 After around 4 hours, I had them resolved.
-It was about 6 PM and I decided to take a short rest to eat.
+It was about 6 PM, and I decided to take a short rest to eat.
 After approximately 30 minutes, I started with one of the higher points tasks and fully completed it after around 3 hours.
-It was almost 10 PM and I was a bit exhausted.
+It was almost 10 PM, and I was a bit exhausted.
 I was trying to figure out the other higher point task, but I couldn’t find a way even to start.
 I then took a rest and watched the TV to switch the context of the brain.
-At around 11 PM I got an idea of how to approach the final task.
+At around 11 PM, I got an idea of how to approach the final task.
 I started working on my idea, not believing that it would work, but it did.
-At around 1 AM the final task was completed.
+At around 1 AM, I had completed the final task.

 I couldn’t almost sleep that night because of the joy of having achieved all the exam points.
 The next morning I started writing the exam report.
-As I had plenty of time, I could get additional screenshots for the report.
+As I had plenty of time, I could get additional screenshots.
 At around 5 PM on that day, I had it completed.
 It was a 79-page report.
 I re-checked it several times, following the exam guide, and finally submitted it to Offsec.